OhioMathTeacher/docminer/README.md

 - **Quality control** - Review and correct automated results
 - **Export training data** - Generate datasets for system improvement

-Yes - the manual detection app creates test cases that we validate against the automation routines! 🎯
+The manual detection app creates test cases that we validate against the automation routines! 🎯

 ---